loreanvictor/tmplr/README.md

 npx tmplr owner/repo
 ```

-For example, if you want to create a reusable React component, you can use [this template](https://github.com/vitrin-app/react-component-template) like this:
+For example, use [this template](https://github.com/vitrin-app/react-component-template) to create a publishable React component:

 ```bash
 npx tmplr vitrin-app/react-component-template